 Assessing and planning for legacy system modernization

 Legacy system modernization is a complex process that requires careful assessment and planning.
 To ensure a successful transition, organizations must take a structured approach, starting with a thorough evaluation of their existing systems.
+Legacy system modernization strategies strongly depend on the state of the art, and every modernization of legacy systems should be preceded by an in-depth analysis.

 The first step in the modernization journey is identifying which systems qualify as legacy systems.
 This involves conducting a comprehensive inventory of all existing systems and applications.
 Evaluate each system based on its age, functionality, and compatibility with modern technologies.
 Assessing system performance, security, and reliability will provide insights into which systems are most in need of an upgrade.